 Credit-builder and -savings loans

 If a credit card isn’t right (or enough) for your credit-building needs, you can also apply for a credit-builder or credit-savings loan.
-These loans provide no money upfront, because the loan amount is set aside in a separate account, typically to purchase a government investment certificate, or GIC, which offers a guaranteed rate of return over a fixed period of time.

 As with any loan, the terms may not be right for your needs.
 Assess the interest rates, payment schedule, monthly payment amounts and fees associated with any loan before applying.